dipanshu05/DjFlix/README.md

 # DjFlix
 Video Streaming Website based on Django

-Bitrate streaming is implemented by FFMPEG and Videos will be uploaded from Admin Panel
+Bitrate streaming is implemented using FFMPEG and Videos will be uploaded from Admin Panel